You have no items in your shopping cart.

 The last difference between these two webbings is the trick zone that is included with the freestyle kits.
 Paradigm Freestyle Kits come with a moveable sleeve over both the main and backup.

 Paradigm Signature kits come with a sleeve that is fixed in the middle of the line.
 This sleeve is threaded over a pair of standard Paradigm webbings that are then sewn to Paradigm Signature just beyond the sleeve with a strong join stitch.
 This fixes the location of the sleeve and so positioning must be done while rigging.
-The kits include 3 MightyLocks to anchor 3 of the strands of your kit.
 No sewn loops come with these kits as you will not use them.

 Paradigm Signature is only available in Freestyle-Kit form.